wandyezj/class_achievements/outline.md

 For Example: A student who struggles initially with a subject but who then meets all objectives on the last day of a course should do just as well in a course as a student who has mastered all objectives at the begining of the course.

+The class expectation is that **all** students will meet **all** class objectives.

 Learning objectives are defined at a high level along with the specific ways that students can demonstrate they have achieved those objectives.
 This makes it clear to students and teachers exactly what is required to achieve all course objectives up front.

+> Research has shown that students do better in classes that state clear learning objectives up front.

 Learning objectives should be assessed across all stages of Blooms Taxonomy. {Remember, Understand, Apply, Analyze, Evaluate, Create}

+> It's critical that students are able to master all levels of Blooms Taxonomy for each learning ojective.
+Developing each students higher level thinking skills is especially critical as these skills are widely applicable.

 Students should have many options available for them to demonstrate that they have met a class objective.